top of page

 1. Menstrual phase (Days 1-5):

-• This results in menstrual bleeding, which usually lasts for 3-7 days.
+• Menstrual bleeding: This shedding results in menstrual bleeding, which typically lasts 3-7 days.

 2. Proliferative (Follicular) phase (Days 6-14):